-What has helped is setting myself physical challenges to raise awareness of blood cancer, and awareness and funds for the charity.
-I started with a 10k run, but I’ve now completed 50- and 100-mile bike rides and a triathalon, cycled from London to Paris twice, and last year I cycled from Amsterdam to Yorkshire.
-This helps me maintain my physical fitness and provides a great mental distraction.
+Before the coronavirus pandemic, one thing that helped was setting myself physical challenges to raise awareness of blood cancer, and awareness and funds for the charity.
+I started with a 10k run, and I went on to complete 50- and 100-mile bike rides and a triathalon.
+I also cycled from London to Paris twice, from Amsterdam to Yorkshire and coast-to-coast across the UK.
+Each of these challenges helped me maintain my physical fitness and provided a great mental distraction.

 Coping with mental exhaustion

 Knowing that this condition will always be with me does put a strain on my mental health.
 The daily physical battle with the side effects of my therapy takes a toll, and I long for a day where I can feel ‘normal’ again.